-- Referral for Regional Center (Children 0 to two years "2.9 yrs") The process takes about 45 days from the date of referral. - Referral to Local Education Agencies/Family Home School District (Children 3 to 5 years) The process takes about 60 days from the date of referral.
+- Referral for Regional Center (Children Ozero to two years "2.9 yrs") The process takes about approximately 45 days from the date of referral. - Referral to Local Education Agencies/Family Home School District (Children 3 to 5 years) The process takes about approximately 60 days from the date of referral.

-As part of a case management the parent is encouraged to sign the Child Referral and Parent Consents Form (CSB 501), only after understanding the referral process and his/her parent rights under IDEA.
+As part of a eCase mManagement the parent is encouraged to sign the Child Referral and Parent Consents Form (CSB-501)72 only after understanding the referral process and his/her parent rights under IDEA.
 The assistant manager assists the team by providing the copy CSB 501 form to be signed.

 For Mental Health referrals, the medical provider information is completed on the referral form and a copy of the child's Medical card (if insured) is attached.
-When a child is on disciplinary steps and has a behavior action plan, a copy of this plan, the child's Devereux Early Childhood Assessment and Development Screening is included with the referral.
+When a child is on disciplinary steps and has a behavior action plan, a copy of this the plan, along with the child's Devereux Early Childhood Assessment Social-Emotional and Developmental Screenings is are included with the referral.

 The Child Referral and Parent Consents Form (CSB 501), is reviewed to ensure the document is correctly filled out after acquiring parent signature.
 Additional signatures are obtained from the Site Supervisor and the Comprehensive Services Assistant Manager.
+A copy of this form (CSB-501), is given to the parent, one to the assistant manager to process the referral and the original is placed in the file.